cameronmcinnes/play-mta/README.md

 **Day 4**:
 - Add clock with subway departures
 - Add simple pluck animation
 - Style the frontend, making it polished and professional.
-Goals for the day:

 ### Bonus features